teodorescuserban/pexpwrap/README.md

 Wrapper for pexpect

-pexpect is a pure python module alternative to expect.
+pexpect is a pure python module alternative to expect (please see http://pexpect.sourceforge.net/pxssh.html)

 pyssh is a wrapper for this one, made by the same author; unfortunately there is not quite mature yet to be used.

-pexpwrap is using pexpect to make the life easier for some sysadmins and field engineers.
+pexpwrap is using pexpect attempting to make the life easier for some sysadmins and field engineers.

 It is based on the assumption that you need to run alot of [configuration] commands on a device.